jsalinasf/cheat_sheets/README.md

-# cheat_sheets
+# Cheat Sheets
-Commands Cheat Sheets
+My Commands Cheat Sheets that I´ve used during the different projects